 - 'Hey, I saw something a while back - this was it'

 - 'Hmm, I've not seen anything yet'

-Permissive The permissive option is used to identify blocks that can be entered while the block is occupied.
-It is used with certain automation tools and logic, to help determine if a train can enter an occupied block and what aspect should be displayed on a signal mast.
+Permissive The Permissive option is used to identify Blocks that can be entered while the Block is occupied.
+This is used with certain automation tools and logic, to help determine if a train can enter an occupied Block and what Aspect should be displayed on a Signal Mast.

-Block Speed The speed is used with certain automation tools and logic, to help determine the speed at which a train can be set through the block.
-It is also used by the signal mast logic for determining which aspect should be displayed in a signal path.
+Block Speed The Block Speed is used with certain automation tools and logic, to help determine the speed at which a train can be set through the Block.
+It is also used by the Signal Mast Logic for determining which Aspect should be displayed in a signal path.

 It is also possible to enter in a numerical value to represent a speed.

-The global value is set via the Speeds menu option.
+The global value is set via the Speeds menu.